fmenkes/diogenes_project/README.md

 # Diogenes' Library
 A simple Django website for keeping track of your books.
 Registration closed for now, but guests can log in with u/p guest/guest and give it a whirl.
+The website is diogenes.pythonanywhere.com/diogenes.
 Clicking on the Collection tab will show a few books I have added for demonstration purposes.

 The collection page is sortable thanks to tablesorter (www.tablesorter.com).